-The blond demon container stared incredulously at him.
+The blond stared incredulously at him.
 "You mean you don't know?
 So we really did just come here to stare at a stupid rock?"

 "So…?"
-Naruto urged, when Kakashi was only a pain and grinning secretively at him.
+Naruto urged, when Kakashi was only being a pain, grinning mysteriously at his confusion.

 Kakashi stepped forward and touched the large boulder.
 "Alright, teasing aside," the man finally said, kneeling down beside it, "Just watch."
-He released chakra out of his hand, and the floor lit up in a pale red colour.
+He channeled chakra out of his hand.
+The moment it reached the rock, the floor lit up in a pale red colour.
 "It looks to me like those are seals on the floor.
-I landed on the rock on my way back, and it absorbed chakra through my feet.
-The ground lit up in seals like just now."
+I landed on the rock on my way back, and it absorbed chakra through my feet ."

 Kakashi shook his head.
-"I experimented on it before I reported back.
-It'd taken up a lot of my chakra, and hadn't changed a bit within that period of time.
-The results were the same if I continuously poured in chakra, or if I put in bit by bit in intervals - the seals would always light up before slowly fading away.
-I'd tried translating the seals, but I haven't actively studied fuinjutsu, and this is out of my league."
+"I experimented on it before I reported back, and it hadn't changed within that period of time.
+The results were the same if I continuously poured in chakra, or if I fed it in bit by bit - the seals would light up before slowly fading away.
+I've tried translating the seals, but I haven't actively studied fuinjutsu, and this is out of my league."

 Naruto let out an interested 'huh', before turning back down to the ground.
 He spoke and he worked: "You know, Sensei, studying something potentially dangerous sounds like something I would do.
 Aren't you usually the voice of reason against this stuff?"

 "I believe that's Sakura nowadays," Kakashi joked lightly, before giving the boy a guilty grin.
 "I do admit, this intrigues me; I've yet to see a seal this intricate before."
-Kakashi studied the seals, face growing serious this time, "With Madara liable to return any day now, I think it's best if we figured out what this does before he finds it and uses it to his advantage.
+Kakashi studied the curving lines, face growing serious.
+"And with Madara liable to return any day now, I think it's best if we figured out what this does before he finds it and uses it to his advantage.
 The man has more experience and knowledge than any of us - if anyone could make use of this in a heartbeat, it would be him."
-That, perhaps, was the merits of an immortal; they'd have lived long enough to recognise and use more than the average shinobi.
+That, perhaps, was the merits of being an immortal; his accumulative wisdom exceeded that of average shinobi.

-"Right," Naruto said suddenly, motivation renewed, "Let me help too!"
-He clambered beside Kakashi, dropped to the man's side and pressed his palm on the rock.
-Kakashi raised an eyebrow, and Naruto shrugged in response to the man's unspoken question.
+"Right," Naruto said suddenly, motivation renewed.
+"I'll do my best too!"
+He clambered beside Kakashia and dropped to the man's side to press his palm by his sensei's.
+Kakashi raised an eyebrow.
+Naruto shrugged in response.
 "You're too slow.
 I can't see anything.
-We'll take all month at this pace, and Madara will probably be back by then, and then everyone will be depending on us!"
+We'll take all month at this pace and by then Madara would probably be back.
+Everyone's depending on us!"